jank-lang/jank/book/src/title-page.md

-# The jank Programming Language
+# Welcome to the jank alpha!
 *by Jeaye Wilkerson, without LLMs, with feedback from the jank community.*

 This book is written for jank's alpha release.
 It is incomplete, although its